tychonievich/cso1-s2022/markdown/teacher/patents.md

             In USA, only bestowed if formally filed for and awarded, and only if the filer was the first to invent the process.

-            Your copyright is violated if I *use* your process without permission, whether I learned it from you or not.
+            Your patent is violated if I *use* your process without permission, whether I learned it from you or not.
             But it is much easier to defend in court if I did learn it from you.

             Last for long enough to get market advantage (10–20 years).